Alexandru Tzigara-Samurcaș: 1930s

+In 1932, Tzigara's quarrel with Tafrali became a legal case.
+Tzigara argued that Tafrali was obligated to deposit a copy of his Monuments byzantins de Curtea de Argeș at the Foundation, even though this legal requirement did not address books published abroad.
+By 1936, Iorga was pretending not to see his rivals, including Tzigara, at public functions where they appeared together.
+This was noted by linguist Alexandru Rosetti, who, during one event at Peleș, took Tzigara by the arm and "crossed [Iorga's] path over and over again", provoking his irritation.
 Tzigara met significant opposition in his bid for Romanian Academy membership, primarily from Academy member Iorga.
 He was eventually elected a corresponding member in 1938, when Iorga's influence was being challenged by his younger peers.
 The same year, he was pensioned from his positions at Cernăuți University and the Foundation.
 In 1939, he dedicated himself to completing his homage to the memory of Carol I, on his 100th birthday: Din viața regelui Carol I. Mărturii contemporane și documente inedite ("From the Life of King Carol I. Contemporary Testimonials and Never-before Published Documents"), called "splendid" by Lucian Nastasă.
-He resigned from his editorial office at Convorbiri, which was taken over by writer and linguist I. E. Torouțiu.
-Tzigara announced this change with a final editorial piece, which read: "Satisfied to have insured the magazine's future, we announce at this moment that we are placing our directorial office in the hands of a new generation, which is led by Professor I. E. Torouțiu, [...] who with his valuable and sizable published works, appreciating Junimeas role in the movement to renew the Romanian literary language, will know how to carry on the ever-lasting flame of Junimist ideas".

-At that point in life, Tzigara was also pleased with the state and popularity of museology in Greater Romania; in 1937, he had claimed: "all the country is presently a museum".
-His hostility to open-air museums was by then a thing of the past, since, it was argued, Greater Romania's peasant society seemed threatened by modern urbanization.
-In the late 1930s, this judgment prompted sociologist Dimitrie Gusti to create the National Village Museum, located a short distance away from Tzigara's own building site.